thinkthoughts/rydberg-parameter-lab/README.md

 ### Result

-- The ensemble-averaged decay is **not exponential**
+- The ensemble decay is **not exponential**
-- It is accurately described by a **stretched exponential**:
+- It is accurately described by:

 S(x) ≈ exp(−a x^b)

-- The fitted exponent b closely matches the empirical value observed in the system
+- The exponent b matches empirical observations

 ### Interpretation

 - The system behaves as a **superposition of exponential processes**
 - Different noise channels contribute distinct decay rates
-- The observed universality emerges from this **rate distribution**
+- Universality emerges from a **distribution of rates**

 ### Key Insight

 > Stretched-exponential universality arises from a distribution of decay rates,
 > not from a single effective rate.

-This connects:

-- channel decomposition (Notebook 41)
-- emergent rate behavior (Notebook 42)
-- non-exponential decay (Notebook 44)
-- universal scaling collapse (Notebook 37)

 ---